How to Steal Great Content Ideas

 What makes you great is what you learn outside of your area of expertise, because that’s where the connections are made.
 Good luck comes to those who work hard, and part of working hard is paying attention when you’re not working.

-I’ve found inspiration in novels, magazines, good television, bad television, walks in the park, nights at the bar, the laughter in my children’s eyes and even something my mother-in-law once said.
+I’ve found inspiration in novels, magazines, good television, bad movies, walks in the park, nights at the bar, the laughter in my children’s eyes and even something my mother-in-law once said.

 Always look in the unlikely places.